robedpixel/SDL3Installer/README.md

 3. Unzip the sdl binaries to the `install` folder
 4. Run `dotnet build` on the root folder
 5. The finished installer will be in `/bin/Debug`

+## Relevant Generated MSI Variables
+- `INSTALLLOCATION`
+  - Folder where SDL2 files will be installed in